bigpigeon.us webpage WWII - Japan > Japan Overpowered > Japan Vanquished , updated by RAC 18 May 2022. This webpage is currently incomplete.

 - The MacArthur and Hirohito, September 1945 photo is courtesy of en.wikpmedia.org.

-- Deaths in the Japan area after the surrender announcement of 15 August 1945 and later during the occupation of Japan.
+- Deaths in the Japan area after the surrender announcement of 15 August 1945 and before the official surrender of 2 September.

 - 386th Bomb.
 Sqdn., 312th Bomb Gp., based at Yontan Airfield, Okinawa, Japan; Consolidated B-32 Dominator #42-108544 gunnery officer w/ pilot Leonard M. Sill; KIA 28 Aug 1945 at Yontan Airfield during takeoff; plane skidded off the runway and exploded; crew of 13 all died; Japan Overpowered > Japan Vanquished.